 A.Under Settings -> Shipping, uncheck “Show Delivery Estimates”.

 Q.Why are some shipping methods I would like my customers to see at checkout missing?

 A.The most common issue is that the WooCommerce Shipwire extension is by default set up to not show shipping methods to customers that are not trackable or do not have delivery confirmation.
 If the method you were hoping they would see falls into one of those categories, please go to WooCommerce > Settings > Shipping > Shipwire, and uncheck both “Require delivery confirmation” and “Require tracking”.

-Q.I am having another issue, where should I check first?
+Q.I am having another issue, what should I do?

 A.SkyVerge, the developer of the Shipwire integration, is actively providing bug fixes and updates.
 Please find your integration version number and view the changelog on the integration page to see what issues have been fixed since your version was released.
 You may find your issue listed and resolved by a newer version.
 If so, then upgrading to the latest version of the integration should solve your issue.
-If you are already running the latest version, please submit a ticket to WooCommerce for support.
+If you are already running the latest version, please:

 1) Enable debug mode on WooCommerce > Shipwire > General Settings and try to reproduce the issue

 2) Submit the information found under WooCommerce > System Status > Logs within the shipwire.log along with details on what is not working by logging in to your WooCommerce account and submitting a ticket